herika-dev/herika-dev/README.md

 # Olá sou Herika-Neves
-Sou estudante de Análise e Desenvolvimento de Sistemas 🎓💻🤖
+Estudante de Análise e Desenvolvimento de Sistemas 🎓💻🤖

-- 👀 I’m interested in ...
-Python, Java Script, desenvolvimento web e inteligência artificial.
-- 💞️ I’m looking to collaborate on ...Conteúdos educativos e motivadores
-- 😄 Pronouns: ...Ela
-- ⚡ Fun fact: ...Sou apaixonada por resolver problemas de programação e sempre em busca de novos desafios!

 <!---
 herika-dev/herika-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.